CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 During the development of trunk we discovered that some users are not properly leveraging private repos:

-  * You are using the master repo to add your own private specs, don’t do this.
+  * If you are using the master repo to add your own private specs, don’t do this.
-  * You are using the name ‘master’ for you own private spec-repo, don’t do this.
+  * If you are using the name ‘master’ for you own private spec-repo, don’t do this.

+Things will break.

 ## cocoapods-plugins

 [David Grandinetti](https://github.com/dbgrandi) and [Olivier Halligon](https://github.com/AliSoftware) have been hard at work to tame the proliferation of plugins.
-The extremely meta `cocoaPods-plugins` plugin now you can list, search and check the available versions of the CocoaPods plugins.
+With the extremely meta `cocoaPods-plugins` plugin you can now list, search and check the available versions of the CocoaPods plugins.
-Moreover, [Boris Bügling](https://github.com/neonichu) created a template (`pod plugins create`) so the proliferation of new plugins can continue.
+Moreover, [Boris Bügling](https://github.com/neonichu) created a template (`pod plugins create`) so gettng started has never been easier.

+A great example of a new CocoaPods plugin is [podroulette](http://podroulette.com).

 ## Updating